wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/230-telegram-from-new-zealand-high-commission-in-canberra-to-ministry-of-foreign-affairs.md

 ---
+doc_date: '1981-10-01'
+doc_num: 230
+doc_order: 230
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "230 Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs"
+title: Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9099
 vol_id: 23
-doc_date: 1981-10-01
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 230 Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs

 Canberra, 1 October 1981

 No 2976.
 CONFIDENTIAL NZEO PRIORITY

  **ANZCER: Prime Ministers Discussion at CHOGM**

 Trade (Lind) has given us a report of the discussion between Mr Muldoon and Mr Fraser on CER matters at CHOGM.
 His version is based on contact with Anderson who was present at the meeting.